Stem cell fat grafting: History of stem cell plastic surgery

-History of autologous fat grafting
+Autologous fat grafting

 The first isolation of mesenchymal stem cells from the bone marrow was done by Friednstein et al. in 1986 and considered as a primary clinical stem cell source.
 However, the painful acquisition and low cell yield limited further research.
-Then Zuk et al. isolated ADSCs and found it has same potentials as BM-MSCs.
-Although later other stem cells were identified from different parts of the human body, ADSCs was considered to be the safest as it was the easiest stem cell to isolate and did not require cell expansion.
-Thus ADSCs are still used as a primary source of fat transfer therapies.
+Zuk et al. later isolated ADSCs and found them to have the same potential as BM-MSCs.
+Although later other stem cells were identified from different parts of the human body, ADSCs were considered to be the safest as it was the easiest stem cell to isolate and did not require cell expansion, and so they are still used as a primary source of fat transfer therapies.

 The concept of autologous fat grafting was first suggested in 1893.
 The first report described that the adipose tissue without changing its structure was implanted to the adherent scars from osteomyelitis.
 The result was successful and soon widely used in different fields of aesthetic procedures such as breast augmentation and rhinoplasties.

 In 1978, a liposuction procedure was invented to remove the excessive fat depositions.
 Later, Illouz found that this procedure is the ideal supplier of fat tissue and used impurified lipoaspirate as a transplant in 1983 and Fournier proposed a reinjection technique of aspirated fat.

-The third period starts from 1994 when S.R.
-Coleman introduced the Coleman technique, which uses adipose tissue for lipids cell transfer.
-The lipoaspirate was centrifuged to separates the stromal vascular fraction(SVF) including ADSCs from blood, tissue, fluid, and lipids.
-Yet, the fat cell retention rate was varied from 30% to 95%.
+The third period started in 1994 when S.R.
+Coleman introduced the Coleman technique, which uses adipose tissue for lipid cell transfer.
+The lipoaspirate was centrifuged to separate the stromal vascular fraction (SVF), including ADSCs, from blood, tissue, fluid, and lipids, though the fat cell retention rate varied from 30% to 95%.
 The first theory that explains graft survival is the Cell Survival Theory, which suggests that the transfer of viable adipocytes for adequate circulation enhances the survival rate and this can be done by developing the processing and injection techniques to minimize trauma.